The Master Guide to Your Business Finances

 - I have everything set up and I know how to do it all myself.

-- I am hiring the help that I need to make sure that it is done correctly and so I don’t have to deal with it myself.
+- I am hiring the help that I need to make sure that it is done correctly so I don’t have to deal with it myself.
 Time is money in my business.

-In my experience as both an auditor and as a business owner, the majority of business owners fall into category number 1.
+In my experience as both an auditor and a business owner, the majority of business owners fall into category number 1.

 The only thing that really matters is that they have a way to collect money from their clients.

 The money can come in.

 When tax time comes around, then we’ll figure out what needs to be done.
 Until then, it’s all good.

 As long as the money is coming in, you can pay your bills and keep your business running.

 When you are a business owner, right now that’s all that matters.